 Eventually I ran into Vince, and joined up with him, Bonnie, and David to free solo the tallest cliff in the area.
 The climbing was very easy with large textured holds that were perfect for us since we didn’t have any gear other than shoes and chalk.
 It was a fast climb despite its height, and from the top we could see Jordi piloting his drone from the summit of another cliff.
 I also caught a glimpse of Caleb, who I hadn’t seen in a while, wandering around below us, still searching for more rock art.

-After descending from the cliff, we gather the rest of the group and we all decided to climb another one of the taller cliffs together.
+After descending from the cliff, we gathered the rest of the group and we all decided to climb another one of the taller cliffs together.
 This climb required some chimney climbing (any crack that is big enough to fit your whole body in).
 This is one of my favorite styles of climbing, so I was thrilled to get to practice it outdoors.
 On the way up, we noticed heaps of dassie scat, along with enough leopard droppings to confirm that we were indeed in leopard country and we probably shouldn’t be out after dark.